Alternative Approaches to Supporting Individuals With Early Onset Dementia:

 Why Reconnect Therapy Australia for your loved ones Dementia Care ?

-Before starting any of the hypnosis, all individuals are to receive an individual consultation by Wendy McNish so their hypnosis was given individually adjusted to accommodate them in a way they understand.
+Before starting any of the hypnosis, all individuals are to receive an individual consultation by Wendy McNish so their hypnosis is given individually adjusted to accommodate them in a way they understand.

 As known by many, hypnosis is a state of relaxation in the mind and the body follows.
 This helps the people involved to relax enough to be able to focus on staying out of the depressive stages in Dementia as much as possible.
 Keeping out of depression means the people involved can focus on motivation which in turn improves socialization and daily activities.

 When it comes to helping with memory loss, Wendy McNish and her colleague Paul Harrison focus on combing through the cognitive modes and the context of the situation.
 Dealing with the cognitive modes is to deal with how memory is stored for that particular individual; auditory, visual, sensory, written.
 The more improved this becomes, the better the memory becomes as it will last longer.
 Even the smallest improvement counts for a person with Dementia or Alzheimer’s.

 In the end, hypnosis doesn’t cure Dementia or Alzheimer’s, but studies have shown it can reduce the stages or effects it has on the person who follow the plan put in place for them.

 Keeping any individual in a less depressive state is one of the more important parts of this as depression can lead to negativity in all directions and do more harm than someone who is motivated and positive.

-Ultimately, hypnosis brings that motivation to light and helps Dementia and Alzheimer’s sufferers live as happy and healthier as they can be.
+Ultimately, hypnosis brings that motivation to light and helps those with Dementia and Alzheimer’s enjoy a happy and healthier life as they can be.